Nnrudrapatna35/college-football-fight-songs-project/writeup/writeup.md

 Based on the boxplots, we can see that the lower ranking teams have a larger spread and include more outliers.
-There are also fewer high ranking teams than low ranking teams: 25 teams in the dataset are considered high ranking while 40 are considered low ranking.
+There are also fewer high ranking teams than low ranking teams: 25 teams in the dataset are considered high-ranked while 40 are considered low-ranked.

 Now, we will return to our research question by examining whether the rank of a college football team varies based on the content of the